Latest News SEO

 Clicks & click-through rates

-Monitoring clicks will help confirm whether your visibility and rankings are fluctuating during the rollout of the December 2025 Core Update.
+Monitoring clicks will help confirm whether your visibility and rankings are fluctuating during the rollout of core updates.

 If your impressions remain stable, but your clicks or click-through rates are dropping, it could indicate that other search results are now better aligned with user search intent and more appealing to searchers.